calebthewood/jobly-frontend/TicketPlanning.md

 - no other body

 ## Summary
-need apply button/form to send post request with username and job id in the url. state?
+Button needs access to currentUser.jobs and job id
+    if

 ## The Plan:
 create applyToJob fn in API